vaginessa/htmlapp/README.md

 # Htmlapp

 `Htmlapp` makes it easy to develop web apps from **within** a web browser.
-The apps targets both desktop and mobile browsers.
+The apps target both desktop and mobile browsers.

+Download/clone this repo and install with: `npm install` follow by `npm run-script init`.

-Open `index.html` in any browser and then open the javascript console.
+Open `index.html` in any browser and then open the javascript console (search for 'javascript console' and your browser name if you don't know how to open the console).

 This is an example of `Htmlapp` it is used:

 ```